masters-info-nantes/onyx/README.md

 Then type "cd onyx-platform/"

+To run it type "mvn exec:java -X" (run platform with all defaults plugins)

-To run it type "mvn exec:java"
+To run it type "mvn exec:java -X -Dexec.args="--help" (run platform with command, all command start with --)